corybrunson/beamerthemeuconn/uconn-theme-markdown.md

 aspectratio: 169
 section-titles: false
 theme: uconn
+themeoptions: bgleaf,logo=uconnhealth
 ```

+The `theme` variable calls the `uconn` Beamer theme, and the `themeoptions` variables receives options that are passed to the theme.

 Find [a list of Beamer-specific variables](https://pandoc.org/MANUAL.html#variables-for-beamer-slides) that can be set in the front matter at the Pandoc User's Guide.